lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 # When you **do need** to transform local time to UTC

-Probably the only case when you do need to transform local time to UTC instant is when you need to trigger time-based events.
+Probably the only case when you do need to transform local time to UTC instant is when you need to perform some time-based calculations: get interval between two times, add, subtract and etc.

-For example to send notification one day or an hour in advance.
+For example in order to send notification one day in advance.
 Or to schedule some processing task.
+Or aggregate time intervals for a report.

 That's the moment then you should breath in and introduce date/time transformation into your system.

-And now you have two choices:
+And now you have two options:

 * You can have local date/time as your primary date structure and do transformation only when you have to.